-The State of Oklahoma enacted the program in August 2010 to give students with learning disabilities access to private education by granting scholarships based on the cost of their education to help them attend a private school of their choice that could help them with their specific learning disability.
+In 2010, the State of Oklahoma enacted the Lindsey Nicole Scholarship Program for Children with Disabilities to give students with learning disabilities access to private education by granting scholarships based on the cost of their public education.
+The program allowed students to attend a school that could help them with their specific learning disabilities.
 The vast majority of the state’s 541 school districts immediately complied with the law by issuing scholarship checks to eligible students.
-But four school districts decided on their own that complying with the law would somehow violate the state’s Blaine Amendment, an archaic provision in the state constitution that targets “sectarian” groups.
+But four school districts decided that complying with the law would somehow violate the state’s Blaine Amendment, an archaic provision in the state constitution that targets “sectarian” groups.

 The Oklahoma Supreme Court’s ruling reaffirms that the government is not allowed to create a Goldilocks scenario of deciding which religious beliefs are ”just right.”
 The First Amendment requires that public programs be administered neutrally, without regard to religious belief.
 Thanks to Becket, the students and their families are finally able to participate in Oklahoma’s scholarship program on equal footing with everyone else.

 - Education: Religious schools should be able to participate in publicly available programs without discrimination, and religious school students should be able to participate in these programs on equal footing as students who attend non-religious schools.